Are you looking for a gut reset diet to help your IBS?

 While 30 days seems to be the average amount of time it takes for the Reset Diet to take effect, keep in mind that it is just a minimum.
 Some people may need 45, 60 or even 90 days to get the full benefits.

-There’s no hard and fast rule as it depends on every individual body and how much time it takes for the inflammatory substances to clear out.
-It is absolutely essential that you commit to making these changes for at least 30 days – without cheating.
+The length of time depends on every individual body and how much time it takes for the inflammatory substances to clear out.
+However, it is absolutely essential that you commit to making these changes for at least 30 days – without cheating.

 After completing the elimination diet, you’ll have a bit more leeway to go off the rails every now and then.
 (After all, there’s more to life than food!)
 But the Reset phase is not one of those times.
 This is where you gather your strength and buckle down.

-We know you can do it because hundreds of other people just like you already have.
-By removing the foods that most commonly cause problems, you allow your body to rest and recover from whatever symptoms those foods have been setting off.
+How do we know you can do it?
+Because hundreds of other people just like you already have.
+By removing the foods that most commonly cause problems, you will be allowing your body to rest and recover from whatever symptoms those foods have been setting off.

 Just one cheat could trigger a whole new cascade of reactions.
 Don’t do it.
 It’s not worth it.